benfrick/docs-portfolio/src/doc/commerce/order/use_order.md

 Adding order history to your app is a two-step process.

-<i class="numberCircle gray">1</i>Your application makes an API request to [retrieve all or a filtered list of a
+<i class="numberCircle gray">1</i>Your application makes an Order Summary API request to [retrieve all or a filtered list of a
 consumer's
 orders](#order-summary).

-<i class="numberCircle gray">2</i>Using information from an order returned in the order summary response, your application makes a second API
+<i class="numberCircle gray">2</i>Using information from an order returned in the order summary response, your application makes an Order Details API
 request to [get detailed information for one consumer order](#order-details).

 ### What is an Order?